flaviostutz/etcd-registry/README.md

 # etcd-registry
 ETCD Service Registry in Go.
-When endpoints go live, they register themselves with a TTL so that another service can know all live endpoints for a specific server.
+When service node go live, it registers itself with a TTL in an ETCD server.
+If it dies, after TTL the registration vanishes.
+At any time another process can query for that server which nodes are live.

+# Usage